open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Follow the guide at [myPlanet and Android Studio](mi-myplanet-and-android-studio.md) to clone myPlanet repository from GitHub and build the myPlanet app with Android Studio.

-## Step 4 - Connect myPlanet app to Planet vi
+## Step 4 - Connect myPlanet app to Planet

-Follow the guide at [Connecting myPlanet to Planet vi "nation"](mi-step4.md).
+Follow the guide at [Connecting myPlanet to Planet](mi-step4.md).

 ## Step 5 - Take a Course on myPlanet